marcpgg/barcelona-bikes/README.md

+# Barcelona-Bikes

 Scraped live geolocation data from 1300+ bikes and electric motorbikes.
 Cleaned, resampled and analyzed data from over 7 milion records.

-# Barcelona-Bikes
-This project consists of a Jupyter Notebook analyzing data from  over 1300 bikes and electric motorbikes in the city of Barcelona.

-Check one of the  Jupyter Notebooks [here](https://nbviewer.jupyter.org/github/pggmrt/barcelona-bikes/blob/master/analytics/analytics-muv.ipynb)
+Check one of the  Jupyter Notebooks [here](https://nbviewer.jupyter.org/github/pggmrt/barcelona-bikes/blob/master/analytics/analytics-muv.ipynb){:target="_blank"}

 These are some of the results: